WebDevLuke/OrionCSS/README.md

 It would be a good idea to follow this convention in your own code.
 Not only for consistency, but [because it's a good idea](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/).

 ## Breakpoints
-To define the framework breakpoints copy `/node_modules/orioncss/01 - settings/_settings.breakpoints.scss` into your own `sass/01 - settings/` directory and edit the config object.

 ```sh
 {